TeXUsersGroup/tugboat/capsules/crossref/README-process.txt

  svn diff
  # write ChangeLog entries
  svn commit ...
-(if needed, also commit changes in bibtexperllibs and crossrefware.)
+If needed, also commit changes in bibtexperllibs and crossrefware.

 Register the production dois before archiving.
 Then archive all the files (after registering):